 Remark 7.3.
-A more direct proof of Corollary 7.2, which in fact proves a stronger statement replacing Γ with an arbitrary metrized complex of curves, and the field K with any complete and algebraically closed non-Archimedean field whose value group contains all edge lengths in some model for Γ , can be found in Theorem 3.24 of [ABBR14a].
+A more direct proof of Corollary 7.2, which in fact proves a stronger statement by replacing $\Gamma$ with an arbitrary metrized complex of curves, and the field K with any complete and algebraically closed non-Archimedean field whose value group contains all edge lengths in some model for $\Gamma$ , can be found in Theorem 3.24 of [8].
 The proof uses formal and rigid geometry.
-A variant of Corollary 7.2 for discretely valued fields, proved using deformation theory, can be found in Appendix B of [Bak08b].
+A variant of Corollary 7.2 for discretely valued fields, proved using deformation theory, can be found in Appendix B of [17].

 Remark 7.4.
-Let R be a complete DVR with field of fractions K and infinite residue field κ .
-The argument in Appendix B of [Bak08b] shows that for any finite connected graph G, there exists a regular, proper, flat curve C over R whose generic fiber is smooth and whose special fiber is a maximally degenerate semistable curve with dual graph G. One should note the assumption here that κ has infinite residue field.
-In the case where the residue field is finite - for example, when $K = \mathbb{Q}p$ - the question of which graphs arise in this way remains an open problem.
+Let R be a complete DVR with field of fractions K and infinite residue field $\kappa$ .
+The argument in Appendix B of [17] shows that for any finite connected graph G, there exists a regular, proper, flat curve $\mathcal{C}$ over R whose generic fiber is smooth and whose special fiber is a maximally degenerate semistable curve with dual graph G. One should note the assumption here that $\kappa$ has infinite residue field.
+In the case where the residue field is finite-for example, when $K = \mathbb{Q}p$ -the question of which graphs arise in this way remains an open problem.
 The significance of this problem is its relation to the rational points of the moduli space of curves.
-For example, the existence of Brill-Noether general curves defined over \mathbb{Q} for large g is a well-known open question; it seems most experts believe that for large genus there are no such curves.
+For example, the existence of Brill-Noether general curves defined over $\mathbb{Q}$ for large g is a well-known open question.
+Lang's conjecture predicts that, for large g, such curves should be contained in a proper closed subset of the moduli space of curves.
+One suggested candidate for this closed subset is the stable base locus of the canonical bundle, which is known to contain only Brill-Noether special curves.